record-many command and the

 To start a multi-domain recording session, you would run:

-is the path to your saved environment configuration file.
+<path> is the path to the directory containing your saved wiremock.yaml environment configuration file.
+By

 The CLI will then run a proxy server for each of the services you have configured, bound to http://localhost:<port>